 Dogs have allergies just like people and when a new food is given your dog should be watched for any unusual behavior such as scratching more frequently, or watery eyes.

 Other Reasons To Give Dogs Ginger

 Ginger can be beneficial to your dog’s health.
 It can help relieve nausea, and motion or car sickness and the best part is it is natural.
 Other reasons why you may give your dog ginger is if your dog suffers from poor blood flow, a lack of an appetite, or a low pulse rate.
-Ginger can remove toxins from the body and may cause your dog to sweat.
+What’s great is that ginger can remove toxins from the body including for your pet!

 If your dog has muscle spasms in the stomach or back ginger can also be used, and can also be applied to sore muscles in order to relieve the pain.